Secure Just by Being in a Cave?Security of OSS — Fluid Attacks as a vivid example

 which preferably should be reviewed by many people and continuously.

-So, we do not hide the code.
 There’s no mystery behind what it can do.

 What we keep hidden and safe is our company’s and clients' sensitive data,